nios-students/docs/wiki/Admissions.md

 - register themselves On-line directly
 - may visit their Regional Centre for on line-registration.
 They aren't helpful

-Though we suggest that you register yourself for admission from nios portal it's easy.
+Though we suggest that you register yourself for admission from nios portal it's easy!

 [Link to more detailed information on Admissions, Subjects offered, Fee Structure & more.](https://nios.ac.in/student-information-section/admission-procedure.aspx)